Died aged 66

 W. H. Auden poet lived in an adjacent house 1919-1939

-Harborne Swimming Pool and Fitness Centre, Lordswood Road, Birmingham, United Kingdom where he lived
+Harborne Swimming Pool and Fitness Centre, Lordswood Road, Birmingham, United Kingdom where they lived

 W. H. Auden (1907-1973).
 Wystan Hugh Auden, poet, was born in this house on the 21st February 1907.